-Application has been made to The Irish Stock Exchange PLC for the Notes to be admitted to the Official List and to trading on the Global Exchange Market of the Irish Stock Exchange.
+Application has been made for listing particulars to be approved by The Irish Stock Exchange plc trading as Euronext Dublin (the "Irish Stock Exchange") and for the Notes to be admitted to the Official List of the Irish Stock Exchange and admitted to trading on its Global Exchange Market.
 The Global Exchange Market is not a regulated market for the purposes of Directive 2004/39/EC (as amended).
 This Offering Memorandum has been approved by the Irish Stock Exchange and qualifies as a "Listing Particulars" within the meaning of the Listing and Admission to Trading Rules for Debt Securities of the Global Exchange Market of the Irish Stock Exchange.

-The Notes are expected to be assigned, on issue, a rating of BB by Fitch Ratings Limited ("Fitch").
+The Notes are expected to be assigned, on issue, a rating of BB- by Fitch Ratings Limited ("Fitch").
 Fitch is established in the European Community and registered pursuant to Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, as amended by Regulation (EC) No 513/2011 of the European Parliament and of the Council of 11 March 2011.
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the relevant rating organisation.

-The Notes will be issued in bearer form and shall have denominations of USD 200,000 and integral multiples of USD 1,000 in excess thereof, up to and including USD 399,000.
-The Notes will initially be represented by a temporary global note (the "Temporary Global Note"), without interest coupons, which will be deposited on or about 16 November 2017 (the "Closing Date") with a common safekeeper for Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg").
+The Notes will be issued in bearer form and shall have denominations of EUR 200,000 and integral multiples of EUR 1,000 in excess thereof, up to and including EUR 399,000.
+The Notes will initially be represented by a temporary global note (the "Temporary Global Note"), without interest coupons, which will be deposited on or about 19 June 2018 (the "Closing Date") with a common safekeeper for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg").
 The provisions governing the exchange of interests in Global Notes for other Global Notes and definitive Notes are described in "Summary of Provisions relating to the Notes represented by the Global Notes".

 An investment in the Notes involves certain risks.
-Prospective investors should have regard to the factors described in the chapter "Risk Factors" starting on page 3.
+Prospective investors should have regard to the factors described in the chapter "Risk Factors" starting on page 8.